Introducing Functional Interfaces: Stunning Symphony of Beautiful Code

 What's the Buzz?

 Functional interfaces solve the riddle of enabling lambdas to function in Java.
-They are interfaces with a single abstract method, making them ideal candidates for lambda expressions
+They are interfaces with a single abstract method, making them ideal candidates for lambda expressions.

 In the bustling world of Java, functional interfaces provide the much-needed structure, guiding the flow of data and operations seamlessly.